vishwas-r/Export-CanvasJS-Chart-Data-as-CSV/README.md

 #### How to Use?
 - Create and Render CanvasJS Chart
-- Call exportAsCSV method with chart and filename as parameter
+- Call CanvasJSAsCSV method with chart and filename as parameter
 ```
 var chart = new CanvasJS.Chart("chartContainer", {
     .